-An article by Dirk Backofen, Head of Telekom Security.
+An article by Dirk Backofen, from December 2016 to May 2020 Head of Telekom Security.

 When WannaCry ransomware began to spread around the world on May 12, 2017, it marked the culmination in the history of cyber crime to date.
 No other previous attack had as great an impact.
 The result: 230,000 infected computers in 150 countries, affecting many global corporations, government agencies, and healthcare facilities.
 The truly insidious thing about this encryption Trojan: WannaCry spread worm-like from computer to computer, virtually eating its way through IT systems worldwide.